 When planning your trip, you are going to want to check out the best things to buy in Iceland.
 Whether it is authentic Iceland products or gifts from Iceland, there is something for everyone to find as a keepsake from their visit.

-I always pick up a flag from the country that I am visiting and often send postcards home, but also pick up a few souvenirs, and often let the kids pick up their favourite souvenir.
+I always pick up a flag from the country that I am visiting and often send postcards home, but also pick up a few souvenirs, and often let the kids pick up their favorite souvenir.

-The 10 BEST Things to buy in Iceland: Must Buy Souvenirs from Iceland
+The 10 BEST Things to buy in Iceland: Must-Buy Souvenirs from Iceland

 Icelandic Beer and Spirits